Tax Audit Process

 If you are being audited, it is in your interest to clarify any contentious or unresolved points with the auditor.
 This can help the audit go more quickly.

 - If applicable, the auditor will give you a draft assessment and complementary documents.
 He or she will then explain the proposed amendments and answer any questions you may have.

-- You will be given 21 days to provide any new information to the auditor that could affect the draft assessment, after which the auditor will examine the new information and make any necessary adjustments, including any refunds.
+- You will generally have 21 days to give the auditor any new information that could affect the draft assessment, after which the auditor will examine the new information and make any necessary adjustments, including any refunds.

 - The auditor will notify you once your file has been closed.
-If he or she discovered any anomalies, recommendations will be made regarding changes to be made in the future.
+If the auditor discovered any anomalies, he or she will make recommendations on changes to be made in the future.

 - The auditor will give you information about your options for recourse.

 - The auditor will remain available to provide any additional information concerning the notice(s) of assessment issued based on the draft assessment.